 Graphic Design is More than Making Things Look Pretty

 Throughout my years working as a graphic designer and marketer in both the corporate world and in my own business, I’ve run across one particular assumption many times.
 Graphic design is just making things looks pretty.
 While making things not look like crap may be one small goal of the designer, it is so much more than the aesthetics of the design.
+So if it’s more than just making things look pretty, what is graphic design?

 Many people, including my own mother, always ask me what graphic design is.
 Graphic design is a type of art, and can be seen in very early writings like illuminated manuscripts and gospel books.
 Before computers, graphic design was done solely by hand, utilizing various tools.
 With the invention of the printing press, a whole new world of graphic design opened up as well.
 Graphic design is literally all over the world and you pass by it probably 500 times a day.
 While everyone experiences it, not a lot of people actually know what it is.